Kapisa Province: History

-The earliest references to Kapisa appear in the writings of fifth century BCE Indian scholar Pāṇini.
+The earliest references to Kapisa appear in the writings of the fifth century BCE Indian scholar Pāṇini.
 Pāṇini refers to the city of Kapiśi, a city of the Kapisa kingdom, modern Bagram.
 Pāṇini also refers to Kapiśayana, a famous wine from Kapisa.
 The city of Kapiśi also appeared as Kaviśiye on Graeco-Indian coins of Apollodotus I and Eucratides.

 Archeological discoveries in 1939 confirmed that the city of Kapisa was an emporium for Kapiśayana wine, bringing to light numerous glass flasks, fish-shaped wine jars, and drinking cups typical of the wine trade of the era.
 The grapes (Kapiśayani Draksha) and wine (Kapiśayani Madhu) of the area are referred to in several works of ancient Indian literature.
 The epic Mahabharata also mentions the common practice of slavery in the city.

 Based on the account of the Chinese pilgrim Xuanzang, who visited in AD 644, it seems that in later times Kapisa was part of a kingdom ruled by a kshatriya king holding sway over ten neighboring states, including Lampaka, Nagarahara, Gandhara, and Banu.
 Xuanzang notes the Shen breed of horses from the area, and also notes the production of many types of cereals and fruits, as well as a scented root called Yu-kin.

 Greco-Bactrian Kingdom and the Mauryan Empire

 The Kapisa province territory fell to the Maurya Empire, which was led by Chandragupta Maurya.
 The Mauryas promoted both Buddhism and Hinduism to the region which was entirely Hindu for all its history till then, and were planning to capture more territory of Central Asia when they decimated local Greco-Bactrian forces and the chief general of Alexander Seleucus.
 Seleucus is said to have reached a peace treaty with Chandragupta by giving his daughter in marriage, control of the territory south of the Hindu Kush to the Mauryas and 500 elephants.

 Having consolidated power in the northwest, Chandragupta pushed east towards the Nanda Empire.
 Afghanistan's significant ancient tangible and intangible Buddhist heritage is recorded through wide-ranging archeological finds, including religious and artistic remnants.
-Buddhist doctrines are reported to have reached as far as Balkh even during the life of the Buddha (563 BCE to 483 BCE), as recorded by Xuanzang.
+Buddhist doctrines are reported to have even reached as far as Balkh during the life of the Buddha (563 BCE to 483 BCE), as recorded by Xuanzang.